-- Classroom Teacher.
-Adana
+- Classroom Teacher, Adana

-- For the sustainability of the implementation, the solution can be repeated regularly by allocating about 30 minutes in certain lessons or days. - There is a high probability that there will be unverifiable claims among suspicious information submitted by students.
+- There is a high probability that there will be unverifiable claims among suspicious information submitted by students.
 In such cases, it is possible to discuss the reasons why the information cannot be verified and what kind of information can be chosen to focus on during the implementation process. - At the beginning of the process, it is recommended to prepare a social contract that will be formed with the students who will participate in the application and that will regulate the scope of the process in a participatory manner.
 The social contract can be prepared in a way that specifies the meeting dates, discussion principles, values, and rules of the classroom environment determined together with the students, and can be positioned as open to update and discussion throughout the process.

-• The application process should be managed by considering the universal design principles and considering the special needs and characteristics of the students who will take part in the process.
-For example, the height of the hammock should be adjusted considering the short and tall students.
+- The application process should be managed by considering the universal design principles and considering the special needs and characteristics of the students who will take part in the process.
+For example, the height of the hammock should be adjusted considering the short and tall students. - Please don't forget to provide your feedback after implementing the solution.
+Click here for the feedback form.